drogatkin/rust_utilities/doc/rustbee/README.md

 ## Syntax highlights
 RB build script defines at least one build target.
-Several build targets can be dependent, It is possible to define variables in a form:
+Several build targets can be dependent.
+A build variable can be defined in a form:

     name=value

 Name and value can be anything, but if a name includes spaces or '=' then name has to be quoted.
-If the name should include quote, then use \ for escaping it.
+If the name should include quot, then use \ for escaping it.
 The same rule is applied for a value.
 Although any name is allowed, all names starting with *~* and ending with *~* are reserved.

 - A name as ~~ is reserved for a result previous operation.
-- A separator for part of path is \~separator\~
+- A separator for parts of a path is \~separator\~
 - A paths separator is \~path_separator\~
 - An array of a command line arguments is \~args\~
 - A string representing the current OS is \~os\~
 - A current working directory \~cwd\~

-A target looks like :
+A target is defined as :

-     target name::description {
+     target name:[work dir]:[description] {
         dependency {...}
          ...
         dependency {...}